How much does it cost to contest a will?

 The grounds you use

-The stronger the grounds for contesting the will, the quicker the process will be.
-This means fewer hours spent by your solicitor, and hopefully no need to go to court.
+The stronger the grounds for contesting the will, the quicker the process is likely to be.
+This means fewer hours spent by your solicitor and, hopefully, no need to go to court.

-Certain grounds for contesting are more difficult than others to prove, but if you feel you have evidence or have access to documents that can make your case for you, this may be simpler.
-Always chat to your solicitor about the likely outcomes for your case and which grounds are the best for you.
+Certain grounds for contesting are more difficult than others to prove.
+But if you have evidence or access to documents that support your case, the process may be simpler.
+Always speak to your solicitor about the likely outcomes and which grounds are best for your situation.

 Court fees

-Going to court will cost more, and the longer a case stays in court, the more the fees pile up.
-Many cases are settled out of court, which is less costly.
+Going to court will cost more, and the longer a case stays in court, the more the fees build up.
+Many cases are settled out of court, which is usually less costly.

 Time

-The sooner you lodge your complaint, the stronger your case looks.
-By waiting to contest, you not only face more difficulties with probate, but it can make your grounds for contesting weaker.
+The sooner you lodge your complaint, the stronger your case is likely to appear.
+By waiting to contest, you may face more difficulties with probate, and it can make your grounds for contesting weaker.

 Complexity